Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Discussion

-Comfort scores remained stable across all physicality conditions, indicating that the addition of physical props and robot-mediated interaction did not diminish user experience.
-Although practical equivalence between conditions was not confirmed through the TOST analysis, the absence of significant differences is indicative that ETHOS did not introduce detrimental psychological friction simply by virtue of the robot’s physical presence.
-This consistency is important, as it suggests that encountered-type interactions can be integrated into virtual experiences without compromising comfort.

-\subsection{Effects of Interaction Type}
+\subsubsection{Effects of Interaction Type}

-Across object handover, fist bump, and high five, interaction type had no main effect on presence, enjoyability, comfort, or avatar connection.
-This generalization suggests ETHOS is broadly applicable to short, socially meaningful gestures.

 The social–physical interactions evaluated in this work were object handovers, fist bumps, and high-fives.
-To the authors’ knowledge, this represents the first application of social–physical HRI within VR and the first experiential evaluation of these interactions using an ETHD approach.

-In our results, we found that interaction type had no main effect on presence, enjoyability, comfort, or virtual character connection.
-This generalization suggests ETHOS is broadly applicable to short, socially meaningful gestures.
-This suggests that the level of physicality rendered is the primary determinant of experience quality, and that ETHOS is broadly applicable across interactions that share common elements but differ in their patterns of contact and motion.
+To the authors’ knowledge, this work represents the first application of social–physical HRI within VR and the first experiential evaluations of these interactions using an ETHD approach.
+Across the interaction types, no main effects on presence, enjoyability, comfort, or avatar connection were found.
+This suggests that the level of physicality rendered is the primary determinant of experience quality, and that the experiential improvements produced by ETHOS are broadly applicable across interactions that share common elements but differ in their patterns of contact and motion.

-However, realism revealed an interaction-specific effect: while handover and fist bump benefitted from added physicality, the high five interaction did not vary across conditions.
-Participant feedback indicated that the silicone hand prop lacked sufficient fidelity, limiting perceived realism even as other metrics improved.
+Realism, however, was an outlier in this trend, revealing an interaction-specific effect: while handover and fist bump benefited from added physicality, the high five interaction did not vary across conditions.
+Participant feedback indicated that the silicone hand prop lacked sufficient fidelity, limiting perceived realism despite other metrics improving.
 This highlights the importance of prop design and suggests that meaningful experiential gains are possible even without perfect physical replication.